Event: FINTECH Circle Autumn Drinks 2025

 Helena Wardle:

-“So I have not been stingy, I’ve just been very careful.
-Your first 3, 4, 5 years of your business, you’re very likely to fail.
+“I have not been stingy, I’ve just been very careful.
+During your first 3, 4, 5 years of your business, you’re very likely to fail.
 I’m sorry to say that, but that’s true because statistics show that.
-Startups are not worth anything once they’ve got, until they get revenue.
-So do not give share options out, in my opinion, and in my experience, until you have revenue or you reach revenue, because if you do, you’re giving something away that’s almost worth nothing.”
+Startups are not worth anything once they’ve got going, until they get revenue.
+So do not give share options out.
+In my opinion, and in my experience, until you have revenue or you reach revenue, you’re giving something away, options, that are almost worth nothing.”

-“But also the other thing I think is really interesting is that you need to give people opportunities to progress.
+“But also, the other thing I think is really interesting is that you need to give people opportunities to progress.
 We are working with really cutting edge tech.
 Every single person in our business is AI first, which means they use AI to enhance their jobs.
 They are learning more from our business than any other job they would have.
 That is enormously valuable to people.”

-We also make sure that we sort of really have a session and talk about employee benefits and really explain it to the team, and we issue valuations for the share option, because if you can’t put a value to it, what are they actually having? people don’t buy into it if they can’t see what’s in it for me, and you have to bring that to life.
-So I don’t know if that’s helpful.
+“We also make sure that we talk about employee benefits and really explain it to the team, and we issue valuations for the share options, because if you can’t put a value to them, what are they actually having?
+People don’t buy into it if they can’t see what’s in it for them, and you have to bring that to life.

 Susanne:

 “…Fantastic advice, Helena.
 Thank you.
-And maybe if I can ask Chris next now.
+And maybe if I can ask Chris now.
 So let’s assume you know you want to launch, it’s at the right time of the startup.

 Q: How do you do it?
 Actually, how do you launch options and share options in the most tax efficient way?”